MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Power Platform licenses required

-To build with Copilot Studio is included as part of the Microsoft Copilot licneses.
+To build with Copilot Studio is included as part of the Microsoft Copilot licenses.
 If the Plugin uses Power Platform Connectors the required licenses are required to execute them.

 ### No sideloading

 There is no ability to side load with Graph Connectors.
-As a developer you will need Entra ID admin access to your tenant to register and consert the required Graph permission and also the Search Administrator role to deploy your Graph Connector to Copilot.
+As a developer you will need Entra ID admin access to your tenant to register and consent the required Graph permission and also the Search Administrator role to deploy your Graph Connector to Copilot.

 ### No Continuous Integration experience